Tools4everBV/HelloID-Conn-SA-Full-AD-ComputerDelete/README.md

 ## All-in-one PowerShell setup script
 The PowerShell script "createform.ps1" contains a complete PowerShell script using the HelloID API to create the complete Form including user defined variables, tasks and data sources.

- _Please note that this script asumes none of the required resources do exists within HelloID.
+ _Please note that this script assumes none of the required resources do exist within HelloID.
 The script does not contain versioning or source control_

 ### Getting started